ARMmbed/mbed-os-example-pelion/README.md

 This is a simplified example with the following features:
 - Mbed OS 5.13 and Pelion Device Management Client 3.3.0
 - Support for FW Update
-- 200 lines of codes + credential sources
+- 200 lines of code + credential sources

 Note this application is considered **alpha** and given early access to Mbed Partners.